ccrockett/omniauth-keycloak/README.md

     $ gem install omniauth-keycloak

+## Use with Keycloak >= 17 (Quarkus distribution)
+In version 17 of Keycloak, `/auth` was removed from the default context path.
+(See Issue #29)
+In order to reduce breaking existing user's setup, this gem assumes `/auth` as the default context.
+__So if you want to use Keycloak 17 or greater then you must do one of the following:__

+1. Pass in `--http-relative-path '/auth'` option with the keycloak start command
+2. Pass in a empty string for you base_url client_option:
+  `client_options: {base_url: '', site: 'https://example.keycloak-url.com', realm: 'example-realm'}`

 ## Usage

 `OmniAuth::Strategies::Keycloak` is simply a Rack middleware.
 Read the OmniAuth docs for detailed instructions: https://github.com/intridea/omniauth.